 USS FLETCHER was sunk as a target during RIMPAC 2008.
 She was sunk by the Australian submarine HMAS WALLER using the MK-48 Mod 7 Common Broadband Advanced Sonar System (CBASS) torpedo - a new enhancement for the MK-48.
-The video below is from the Royal Australian Navy and shows the sinking of USS FLETCHER on July 16, 2008, north off Kauai, Hawaii.
+The video below was created by Charles Walker and is a tribute to the FLETCHER and also shows her sinking on July 16, 2008, north off Kauai, Hawaii.
 This is a long video (11:51 minutes) but it's worth watching.

 USS FLETCHER Image Gallery:

 The photos below were taken by Ian Johnson on January 22, 2003, and shows the FLETCHER at Fremantle, Australia.
 USS FLETCHER was on her fifth visit to Western Australia to conduct the USN's first “Sea Swap” which occurred in Fremantle on 20 January 2003 with the current crew of the USS FLETCHER being releived by the crew of the recently decommissioned USS ELLIOT (DD 967) before sailing the USS FLETCHER to the Persian Gulf as part of the USN forces that served in Operation Iraqi Freedom 2003.